 NOTE 2: It is recommended to only apply corrections which are also backward compatible with respect to such smaller and optional parts of the functionality.
 If this is not possible a new supported feature can be introduced to enable a negotiation of the support of the correction, and the old corresponding supported feature can be marked as "withdrawn" in the table defining the supported features of an API.

 - Backward-compatible changes related to the semantics (i.e. functional behaviour) specified for an API.

+Changes in the API that do not result in any loss of existing functionality (i.e. functionality that works fine if both consumer and provider do not support the change) if only consumer or only provider implements the change can be considered as backwards compatible corrections or additions.

 Backward incompatible changes are additions or changes in the API that break the existing Service Consumer behaviour.
 Here is a list of backward incompatible changes that shall require incrementing the 1st field (MAJOR) of the API version number unless they only relate to smaller and optional parts of the functionality (see above):